Pelvic Health – Pelvic Floor Physiotherapy & Pelvic Floor Physical Therapy

 • Strengthening pelvic muscles to aid in delivery and prevent tearing

-• Learning optimal pushing and breathing techniques for labor
+• Learning optimal pushing and breathing techniques

 • Improving pelvic alignment and posture to accommodate pregnancy